Flat Roof Replacement Cost [2024]

 Removing the old felt is an essential part of the job as the timbers underneath need to be inspected or replaced.
 This will last for a year or less until the movement of the roof, UV rays from sunlight, and damaged existing roof cause it to split and leak.

 It all depends on size, access, height and type of materials used.
-But on average a single garage repair and replacement should take one day with two men working, and with a double garage allow for a day and a half.
+On average, a single garage repair and replacement should take one day with two men working.
+With a double garage, allow for a day and a half.
 Note that even on small jobs taking less than one day, a competent and professional roofer would always come back the next day to ensure that the flat roof was watertight overnight.

 Unusually shaped flat roofs or roofs where there is a lot of cutting around roof windows or pipes required will take longer, as will flat roofs on second or third storeys which will require scaffolding or access towers.

-All flat roofs should be inspected twice a year in Spring and Winter, ideally just after some rain or snow so you can check the water on the roof is draining away correctly and not pooling.
-Note that before you attempt any flat roof inspection, you must take suitable safety precautions, unless 100% unsure of the condition of the roof do not step onto the roof, or if you must then use a sheet of plywood to distribute your weight evenly across a large surface area.
+All flat roofs should be inspected twice a year in spring and winter, ideally just after some rain or snow so you can check that the water on the roof is draining away correctly and not pooling.
+Note that before you attempt any flat roof inspection, you must take suitable safety precautions; unless 100% unsure of the condition of the roof, do not step onto the roof, or you must then use a sheet of plywood to distribute your weight evenly across a large surface area.

 How to Find & Hire a Flat Roof Specialist

-The average roofer rate is around £18 to £25 per hour.
-The price will depend on the type of job, as well as the experience of the tradesmen.
-To ensure that you are hiring a reliable worker, you should check they have more than 5 years’ experience roofing, while also making sure that they have public liability insurance to protect them and you in the event of an accident.
+To ensure that you are hiring a reliable worker, you should check they have more than 5 years’ experience roofing, and that they have public liability insurance to protect them, and you, in the event of an accident.

 You may also want to check if they have a diploma in roof slating and tiling.
-However, this is not a legal requirement to become a skilled roofer.
+However, this isn't a legal requirement to become a skilled roofer.

 Sources